We all want to be financially secure.

 Buying your first property has never been easy so you need to be prepared to make sacrifices to achieve your goal, including the type of property you can afford.

-As long as the complaining, excuses and finger-pointing persist, so too will not becoming rich.
+As long as the complaining, excuses and finger-pointing persist, so too will not become rich.

 I’ve never seen a rich victim.